 Lander is a somewhat small city located in the state of Wyoming.
-With a population of 7,458 people and three constituent neighborhoods, Lander is the 13th largest community in Wyoming.
+With a population of 7,550 people and two constituent neighborhoods, Lander is the 13th largest community in Wyoming.

 Of important note, Lander is also a city of artists.
 Lander has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lander’s character.

-The per capita income in Lander in 2018 was $30,528, which is middle income relative to Wyoming, and upper middle income relative to the rest of the US.
-This equates to an annual income of $122,112 for a family of four.
+The per capita income in Lander in 2018 was $31,175, which is middle income relative to Wyoming and the nation.
+This equates to an annual income of $124,700 for a family of four.
 However, Lander contains both very wealthy and poor people as well.

 Lander is a somewhat ethnically-diverse city.
 The people who call Lander home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lander residents report their race to be White, followed by Native American.
-Important ancestries of people in Lander include German, English, Irish, Norwegian, and Scottish.
+Important ancestries of people in Lander include German, English, Irish, Scottish, and European.

 The most common language spoken in Lander is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Native American languages.